grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/05 Options.md

 These options specify how to partition the test run and which segment to run.
 If defined, k6 will scale the number of VUs and iterations to be run for that segment, which is useful in distributed execution.
-Available in the `k6 run` command.
+Available in `k6 run` and `k6 cloud` commands.

 | Env | CLI                            | Code / Config file         | Default |
 |-----|--------------------------------|----------------------------|---------|